Demi-Gods and Semi-Devils: Xuzhu's story

-Xuzhu is a monk from the Shaolin Sect who is described to have a kind-hearted and submissive personality.
+Xuzhu is a Buddhist monk from the Shaolin Sect who is described to have a kind-hearted and submissive personality.
 He strongly believes in following the Buddhist code of conduct and refuses to break it even when he faces life-threatening situations.
 He follows his elders to a meeting, which marks the start of his adventures.
-By coincidence and sheer luck, he breaks a weiqi formation and inherits the powers and position of Wuyazi, the leader of the Carefree Sect.
+By coincidence and sheer luck, he breaks a weiqi formation and inherits the neigong and position of Wuyazi, the leader of the Carefree Sect.
 Later, he encounters Tianshan Tonglao, learns martial arts from her, and eventually succeeds her as the ruler of Lingjiu Palace, which commands allegiance from a loose assembly of martial artists.

-Feeling overwhelmed by the sudden influx of responsibilities and a major leap in martial prowess, Xuzhu desires to detach himself from these duties and return to his former monastic life.
-However, he is unable to wrench himself free from the various tribulations and dangers that lie ahead.
-He is no longer regarded as a Shaolin monk and has no choice but to accept his fate, with an encouragement by Xuanci, the abbot of Shaolin, to use his new skills to be a chivalrous warrior and martial art teacher.
-He also has a pitiful parentage: he is actually the illegitimate son of Xuanci and Ye Erniang, one of the "Four Evils".
-His reunion with his parents is fated to be the first and also the last.
-Later, by chance again, he becomes the prince consort of Western Xia due to his previous affair with Princess Yinchuan, to whom he is deeply in love.
-Avoid repeating his father's mistakes, Xuzhu forsakes his monastic life to be with the princess and happily married.
+Feeling overwhelmed by the sudden influx of responsibilities, Xuzhu desires to detach himself from these duties and return to his former monastic life.
+However, he is unable to wrench himself free from the various tribulations that lie ahead.
+No longer regarded as a Shaolin monk, he is forced to accept his fate, using his newly-acquired skills and status in the wulin to perform good deeds.
+He is also revealed to be the illegitimate son of the Shaolin abbot Xuanci and the villainous Ye Erniang; his parents commit suicide shortly after the family's reunion.
+Later, by chance again, he becomes the prince consort of Western Xia due to an earlier encounter with Princess Yinchuan, to whom he is deeply in love.